alakrald/launchdarkly-flag-forms/README.md

 });

 // transformedSchema is now modified based on flag values
-// - username has min length of 5 and is required
+// - username is required when flag is true
-// - role includes 'moderator' option
+// - role visibility controlled by flag
 // - theme defaults to 'dark' (from flag value)

 // defaultValueMap provides easy access to dynamic defaults console.log(defaultValueMap.theme); // "dark" console.log(defaultValueMap.username); // undefined (no defaultValueFlag)
 ```

+> **🚀 Coming Soon**: Advanced features like dynamic min/max values, dynamic enum options, and more schema transformations are planned for future releases.

 ### Override Flags